Rhonda gets justice for state's "worst case of child abuse"

 Former Queensland Commissioner of Mental Health Dr Lesley van Schoubroeck, who played a strong role in ensuring the government investigated what happened at Wolston Park and survivors were compensated, presented Rhonda with a portrait of her done by renowned Australian artist Anne Wallace.

-She said what happened to Rhonda was appalling.
+Dr van Schoubroeck said what had happened to Rhonda was appalling.

 "Rhonda and her colleagues got into this as they were teenage girls who would not tolerate brutal authority, they stood up for their mates, they stood up for what was right and wouldn't you want your daughter to do that?"
 Dr van Schoubroeck said.